constellationcolon/essayer/_drafts/size-fetish.md

 > its defence; it becomes doubly so by breeding at a critical magnitude in the
 > people the appropriate philosophy of submission.
 <div class="section-break">&</div>

+> {% marginnote %}{% cite breakdown-of-nations -L page -l 154 %}{% endmarginnote %}
+> From whatever point we may look at it, the idea of a rising living standard
+> produced by modern large-scale economic development seems little more than a
+> myth magnified by repetition to a degree that it has taken on the appearance
+> of unchallengeable truth.
+>
+> Before the optimum size of organization is reached, be it in companies or in
+> labour unions, such additions are used in the fulfilment of their economic
+> functions; after it has been reached, they are squandered in personal or
+> political dissipation, in unwarranted speculations, in unwarranted political
+> pets, in unwarranted displays of power, or in that most wasteful of economic
+> activities: the construction of an idling financial security belt with  which
+> overgrown enterprises must surround themselves to withstand disasters that
+> may never occur or, if they do, may not be worth surviving.

+<p class="section-break">&</p>

 In the corridors of the Columbia Center for Career Education hangs a collection of business-speak motivational posters.
 The one that I remember to